 Inflate paddle board quick guide but before a quick remember about SUP.
 Stand-up paddleboarding has been a sport that has existed for thousands of years.
 It has only seen real growth in the last couple of decades leading up to the sport becoming a worldwide phenomenon.
-With the surging popularity of SUP (Stand-up paddleboarding) in water sports.Iit has led it to become the sport of the summer, with more and more people getting into it as a recreational hobby.
+With the surging popularity of SUP (Stand-up paddle board) in water sports.Iit has led it to become the sport of the summer, with more and more people getting into it as a recreational hobby.

 Just like how you can’t surf without a surfboard, you can’t paddle without an inflatable paddle board.
 A paddleboard is the most essential piece of equipment and thus requires proper care and maintenance.
 You already got a paddleboard.
 And now you are looking for that perfect guide to teach you everything you need to know about having one.
 Well, look no further, because we will teach you all the basics on how to safely and properly inflate and deflate your board.

 Inflate your paddleboard

 It takes people an estimated time of 10 minutes to inflate paddle board.
 We recommended to inflate your board after you arrive at your destination, to allow for ease of transport when carrying them.
 So now let’s get into how we inflate a board correctly.

 - The first step is to take out your inflatable paddle board and fully unroll it, in a safe, spacious location where you can inflate it with ease.
 After unrolling, the valve should be facing upwards.

 - Now make sure the pin in the valve (usually colored yellow) is upright before you start to inflate the board.
 This is important because if the pin is not fixed properly, the air will start to leak out of the board as soon as you unplug the pump.

 - Next, take your hose that comes with the hand pump and connect it to the valve by pushing and twisting it.
 One end should be attached to the valve and the other to the pump.